How to become an Event Planner

-This certification is awarded to those who want to excel in convention, meeting and exhibition Event Management.
-As a requirement, candidates must have at least 6 months of experience, and must have details on their most recent and relevant employment on their portfolio.
+This certification is awarded to those who want to excel in convention, meeting, and exhibition Event Management.
+As a requirement, candidates must have at least 6 months of experience, and must-have details on the most recent and relevant employment on their portfolio.
 Satisfying these will allow them to take up an examination which, if they pass, will award them with this certification.

 This certification is possibly the most well-known certification that event planners usually go for.

 Certified Government Meeting Professional (CGMP)